riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 ## C11 Generic Interface<a name="c11-generic-interface"></a>

 Use C11 `_Generic` keyword to choose one of these intrinsics at compile time, based on the types of input arguments.
+In general, if we could choose the intrinsic according to the types of arguments, we define C11 generic interface for it.

 ```
 Example:
+vadd.vv, vadd.vx, vadd.vi will have an unified interface vadd() for them.

 vint8m1_t vadd(vint8m1_t op1, vint8m1_t op2);
 // The compiler will choose the following intrinsic